E-Sh4rk/TypeInference/random.md

 cf *Revisiting Occurence Typing* draft

 - Line 201: t^-\_{env,e,t}(omega) = t^+_{env,e,not t}(omega)   ->    Redundant notation?
-- Line 214: What does equivalent mean?
+- Line 214: What does the equivalent symbol mean? --> Syntactic equivalence
-- EX 00: `x` is not a subexpression of the expression in the match, so how can we know anything about `x` in the first case?
+- EX 00: `x` is not a subexpression of the expression in the match, so we can't know anything about `x` in the first case.
+We should handle of this kind of alias.

 ### Adding records

 - EX 01:
   - `record_p2 \ {name}` equivalent to `record_p2 \ record_p1`
-  - In the pattern matching: we have to remember that `y` has the same type as `x`
+  - In the pattern matching: we should remember that `y` is an alias for `x`
-  (in order to know that `y.name` have the same type as `x.name`)
+  in order to deduce that `x.name` exist and has type string in the first case.

 - EX 02:
   In the first case, we must capture the information that x.data has type string.